OutSystems/docs-product/src/ref/errors-and-warnings/warnings/coherence-suggestion-warning.md

 :   `You should use an attribute from ‘<table | list records name>’ current record for the <input widget> ‘<input name>’ variable`

 Cause
 :   You have an input widget (Input, Input Password, Select, etc), inside a Table Records or List Records widget, that handles a variable that is not bound to the List runtime property of the list with records being displayed.
-In this situation, the attribute associated with this variable will have the same value in all the records and this value corresponds to the last value provided by the end-user.
+In this situation, the attribute associated with this variable will have the same value in all the records and this value corresponds to the last value provided by the end user.

 Recommendation
 :   If you want to update a set of records correctly, in a Table Records widget or a List Records widget, the Variable property of the input widget should be obtained through the List runtime property.
 For example: `TableRecords1.List.Current.Customer.Name`